North American Hognose Snake (Heterodon spp.)

 - Southern hognose (Heterodon simus)

-North American hognose snakes have a variety of common names, including “puff adders” (not to be confused with African vipers), “spreadheads,” “hissing adders,” “sand adders,” “spreading vipers,” “blowing vipers,” and “blow snakes.”
+North American hognose snakes have a variety of common names (though misleading): “puff adders” (not to be confused with African vipers), “spreadheads,” “hissing adders,” “sand adders,” “spreading vipers,” “blowing vipers,” and “blow snakes.”
 Fearsome titles for such adorable little snakes!

 Many of these common names reference the hognose’s extensive repertoire of defensive behaviors.
 If they feel threatened by a potential predator (including humans), they may expand the ribs along the front of their body, cobra-like, to make themselves appear bigger.
 This display is often accompanied by loud hissing.
 But hognoses are most famous for their dramatic act of playing dead:

 Hognose snakes are characterized by short faces with upturned, pig-like snouts used for digging in sandy soil and unearthing buried toads.
 They have keeled, matte scales along the length of their body, although coloring and pattern vary based on species.
-They also have round pupils, indicating that they are most active during the day (diurnal).
+They also have round pupils, indicating that they are active during the day (diurnal), although they are most active during the morning and late afternoon hours.

 Depending on the gender and species, hognoses can be anywhere between 14”-46” (36-117cm) long, with females tending to be much larger than the males.
 Hognose snakes live between 10-15 years in captivity, although there is at least one known case of an 18-year-old hognose.